barryclark/jekyll-now/_posts/2020-07-15-Diffusion-Pseudotime.md

 Let’s take it a step further and find significant genes that change with `dpt`.
-Here we employ a Generalized Additive Model to model non-linear changes in the the gene expression trend.
+Here we employ a Generalized Additive Model to model non-linear changes in the gene expression trend.

 ``` r
 require(gam)